Table of Contents Show

 While for combination skin, you are free to use any pressed powder.
 Blotting papers first and powder later can be helpful as it will absorb excess oil.

-How Is A Pressed Powder Used: Practical Application Procedure
+How is a Pressed Powder Used: Tools and Step-By-Step Procedure

 You can apply pressed powder easily to the entire face, and the tool you choose will depend on what kind of coverage you prefer.
 It can be applied using a soft brush, powder puff, or sponge as well.
 Depending on your preferred look, each tool offers a different amount of coverage.
 You will need a powder brush if you want light to medium coverage.
 While a powder puff or makeup sponge will be needed for full coverage.
 If you’re using a brush, immerse it over pressed powder and spread it around.
 Again, for using a sponge or powder puff, place it on the powder’s surface before pressing it against your skin.
 Whatever you use, you should gently press the powder into your skin.
 For excellent coverage, you will need to use the following tools.